 3. Smarter purchasing decisions

-Before accessing my data in Autodesk Account, it was the last piece of our software purchasing that was not data-backed, which made me concerned about trusting what I was spending it on.
+Before accessing my seat usage data in Autodesk Account, it was the last piece of our software purchasing that was not data-backed, which made me concerned about trusting what I was spending it on.

 - We want our building informational models to be smart, we want all of our software to be smart, why wouldn’t we want our product purchasing decisions to be smart and not just guesses?
 I now know that I'm making smart purchasing and management decisions for my team.